rtCamp/rtpanel/readme.txt

 * Modified: Editor Stylesheet
 * Removed: IE6 Support
 * Removed: JS support for onfoucs onblur on text and textarea fields ( Using HTML5 placeholder instead )

-== Upgrade Notice ==

-= 3.0 =
-This upgrade moves from CSS to SASS and contains major markup changes.
-Do not upgrade if your child theme contains major modifications.